Keeping up national anthem controversy, Trump touts NASCAR's patriotism

 "So proud of NASCAR and its supporters and fans," Trump wrote on Twitter at 7:25 a.m.
 ET.
 "They won't put up with disrespecting our Country or our Flag - they said it loud and clear!"

 He went on to write eight minutes later: "Many people booed the players who kneeled yesterday (which was a small percentage of total).
 These are fans who demand respect for our Flag!"
+He later tweeted "#StandForOurAnthem" and retweeted a user who cited for NFL player Pat Tillman, who was killed in Afghanistan in 2004 while serving with the Army Rangers.

 The message praising America's foremost auto racing circuit came after widespread demonstrations at football games over the weekend, prompted by Trump's repeated calls to fire players who kneel during the national anthem.
 Several NASCAR team owners said over the weekend they wouldn't tolerate a similar movement in their sport.